tamadasun/Real_Estate_price_predictions/README.md

 **Primary Objectives:**

 1. Creating and iteratively refining a regression model
-1. Using [Kaggle](https://www.kaggle.com/) to practice the modeling process
+1. Using [Kaggle](https://www.kaggle.com/) to practice the modeling process.
 1. Providing business insights through reporting and presentation.

 You are tasked with creating a regression model based on the Ames Housing Dataset.
 This model will predict the price of a house at sale.